i70bassanglers/i70bassanglers.github.io/index.md

 ### What We Offer

 - **Competitive Tournaments** - Monthly club tournaments with prizes and points standings
-- **Milford Lake Team Series** - Host to the the Milford Lake Tournament Series
+- **Milford Lake Team Series** - I70 Bass Anglers is the host to the the Milford Lake Tournament Series
-- **Conservation Efforts** - Supporting local lake conservation and fish habitat projects
 - **Camaraderie** - Build friendships with fellow bass fishing enthusiasts
 - **Education** - Learn new techniques and strategies from experienced anglers